-JOUR 292S JOURNALISM PRACTICUM
+JOUR 450S PRACTICUM

-The course involves participation for credit on the student newspaper "The Orbit."
+The course involves participation for credit on the student newspaper and/or yearbook staffs.
 Sessions will be held once each week to discuss problems students have encountered.
-Discussion will deal with problems as they might occur in the writing process.
-Students may enroll in as many four semester hours of Journalism Practicum.
+Discussion will deal with problems as they might occur in the teaching situation.
+Students may enroll in as many as four semester hours of school publications practicum over the course of four years of study.
 S/U grading only.
-Offered on demand.
+On demand.